idvorkin/idvorkin.github.io/_d/time-off-07-2022.md

 ## Family (Y/5)

-- Call my famliy every day
+- ☐ Call kids every day and hear what they did.

 ## Magic (Y/5)

 ### Performing

+- ☐ Daily performacne to a stranger

 ### Practice

+- ☐ Practice standard cards and bands

 ### General Magic